nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Animal data is saved in the hard disk with the preferred file name automatically after any command that changes the data.
-By default, the preferred file name is `zookeepbook.json` There is no need to save manually, though a copy of the current data can be created with the `snap` command.
+By default, the preferred file name is `zookeepbook.json` There is no need to save manually, though you can create a copy of the current data with the `snap` command.

 ## FAQ